Iam-Naga-Sai/Symptra/README.md

-An AI-powered symptom information chatbot built with Streamlit and Groq's Llama models.
+An AI-powered Assistant built with Streamlit and Hugging Face, Groq's Llama models.
 Symptra provides general health information in a conversational format — always with safety guardrails redirecting users to qualified medical professionals.